oat-sa/tao-build/tools.md

 ![compare develop and master](http://s31.postimg.org/5xa728m7v/ezgif_com_gif_maker.gif)

-#Release
+## Release

-*JS, CSS and Language should be compiled for the extension*
+*JS, CSS and the translation files should be compiled for this extension*

  - Create the release branch for your extension *myTaoExtension*

     `vendor/bin/phing -f vendor/oat-sa/tao-build/tools.xml -Dtao.root=/home/lionel/workspace/package-tao -Dextension=myTaoExtension create_release_one`

-This script will fetch develop from github and create a branch release-?version_number? according to manifest of the extensions and push that branch to github.
-If every thing went well you will have the following output
+This script will fetch develop from github and create a branch *release-?version_number?* according to manifest of the extension and push this branch to github.
+If everything went well you will have the following output:

 ![create new tag](http://s31.postimg.org/oeikkfkaj/newtag.gif)